Stages of Dementia

 - Begin any interaction with a smile and a cheerful demeanor.

-- Greet the person by name and give eye contact.
+- Greet the person by name and create eye contact.

 - Use short, simple sentences.